mosn/htnn/README.md

 ## the hub of the Envoy Go plugins.

+First of all, go to the `./plugins` directory.

 ### To use the Envoy Go plugins

 Run `make build-so`.
 Now the Go plugins are compiled into `libgolang.so`.